 The recommended dose of XALKORI in patients with severe renal impairment [creatinine clearance (CLcr) < 30 mL/min] not requiring dialysis is 250 mg orally, once daily [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 XALKORI may be taken with or without food.
 Swallow capsules whole.
 If a dose of XALKORI is missed, make up that dose unless the next dose is due within 6 hours.
 If vomiting occurs after taking a dose of XALKORI, take the next dose at the regular time.

-Reduce dose as below, if one or more dose reductions are necessary due to adverse reactions of Grade 3 or 4 severity, as defined by NCI Common Terminology Criteria for Adverse Events (CTCAE) version 4.0:
+Reduce dose as below, if 1 or more dose reductions are necessary due to adverse reactions of Grade 3 or 4 severity, as defined by National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 4.0: